Sarus crane: Description

-The adult sarus crane is very large, with grey wings and body, a bare red head and part of the upper neck, a greyish crown, and a long, greenish-grey, pointed bill.
-In flight, the long neck is held straight, unlike that of a heron, which folds it back, and the black wing tips can be seen; the crane's long, pink legs trail behind them.
+The adult sarus crane is very large, with grey wings and body, a bare red head, collar and nape, a greyish crown, and a long, greenish-grey, pointed bill.
+In flight, the long neck is held straight, unlike that of a heron (which folds it back), and the black wing tips can be seen; the crane's long, pink legs trail behind them.
 This bird has a grey ear covert patch, orange-red irises, and a greenish-grey bill.
 Juveniles have a yellowish base to the bill and the brown-grey head is fully feathered.

 The bare red skin of the adult's head and neck is brighter during the breeding season.
-This skin is rough and covered by papillae, and a narrow area around and behind the head is covered by black, bristly feathers.
+This skin is rough and covered by feather follicles, and a narrow area around and behind the head is covered by black, bristly feathers.
 The sexes do not differ in plumage, although males are on average larger than females; males of the Indian population can attain a maximum height around 180 cm, making them the world's tallest extant flying bird.
 The weight of nominate race individuals is 6.8–7.8 kg, while five adults of A. a. sharpii averaged 8.4 kg.
 Across the distribution range, their weight can vary from 5 to 12 kg, height typically from 115 to 167 cm, and wingspan from 220 to 250 cm.

 While individuals from northern populations are among the heaviest cranes, alongside the red-crowned and wattled cranes, and the largest in their range, birds from Australia tend to be smaller.
 In Australia, the sarus can easily be mistaken for the more widespread brolga.
 The brolga has the red colouring confined to the head and not extending onto the neck.
 Body mass in Australian sarus cranes was found to average 6.68 kg in males and 5.25 kg in females, with a range for both sexes of 5.0 to 6.9 kg.
 Thus, Australian sarus cranes average about 25% lighter than the northern counterparts and are marginally lighter on average than brolgas.